marcoverpas/Other_codes_from_my_publications/README.md

 **CODES USED IN JOURNAL ARTICLES**

+1. <a href="https://www.tandfonline.com/doi/full/10.1080/09538259.2022.2062961" target="_blank" rel="noopener">The Impact of CBDC-Based Disintermediation on the Banking Sector and the Economy: An SFC Approach</a>  (con A. Bhattacharjee e G. Carlomagno), <em>Review of Political Economy</em>, 2025.
+[Go to the R code: ---]

 1. [Destabilizing a Stable Economy: Minsky Meets Graziani’s Monetary Circuit](https://doi.org/10.1080/08911916.2025.2534752) </a>, <em>International Journal of Political Economy</em>, 2025.
 [Go to the R code: <a href="https://github.com/marcoverpas/Other_codes_from_my_publications/blob/main/GRAMI_model_web.R" target="_blank" rel="noopener">GRAMI-Model-R</a>];

 1. <a href="https://www.sciencedirect.com/science/article/abs/pii/S0140988324001385?via%3Dihub" target="_blank" rel="noopener noreferrer">Energy crisis, economic growth and public finance in Italy</a> (with R. Canelli, G. Fontana and R. Realfonzo), <em>Energy Economics</em>, 2024, 132: 1-15.
 [Go to the R code: <a href="https://github.com/marcoverpas/Italy-SFC-Model" target="_blank" rel="noopener">Italy-SFC-Model</a>]